nhp0712/kong-plugin-http-mirror/README.md

 SOFTWARE.

-## Plugin Installation and how to integrate with Docker-Kong
+## Plugin Installation and how to integrate with Docker-Kong (Community)

 1. Set up luarocks on your system:
 ```$ brew install luarocks```